Infinite-Limit-Data-Science/chat-app/api/gwblue_text_splitters/README.md

         - σ is the known population standard deviation (from external info).
         - 𝑛 is the sample size.
         - The numerator $\bar{x} - \mu_0$ measures how far your sample is from the hypothesized mean.
-    - A test statistic 𝑧 is essentially a standardized measure of how far your observed data (e.g., a sample mean) deviates from the hypothesis or reference value, measured in units of the standard error.
+    - A test statistic 𝑧 is essentially a standardized measure of how far your observed data (e.g., a sample mean) deviates from the hypothesis measured in units of the standard error.
+Is it measured in units of standard error o z-scores?
+They’re effectively the same concept in this context.
+A z-score is precisely a measurement of “how many standard deviations (or standard errors) above/below the mean” an observed value is.
+Hence, for a z-test, being measured in units of the standard error is the same thing as being a z-score.
 - Interpretation:
     - If $\bar{x}$ is very far from $\mu_0$ relative to $\sigma / \sqrt{n}$,  then the z‐value will be large in magnitude, meaning the sample mean is “unusually far” from $\mu_0$ (assuming $H_0$ were true).
 You might then reject $H_0$.
     - If $\bar{x}$ is close to $\mu_0$, the test statistic will be small, suggesting no strong evidence that the true mean differs from $\mu_0$.